Honors and Psychology

-Applications should be submitted to the mailbox of Professor Natalie Kacinik in the Department of Psychology, 5315 James Hall.
+Applications should be submitted to the mailbox of Professor Deborah Walder in the Department of Psychology, 5315 James Hall.

-All applications submitted for "Graduating With Honors in Psychology" will be reviewed by the Psychology Department Honors & Awards Committee, which will make recommendations regarding award of "Graduating With Honors in Psychology" for excellence in the field of psychology.
-All students will be notified of the outcome of this review, which most often takes place the semester following graduation.
+All applications submitted for "Graduating With Honors in Psychology" will be reviewed by the Psychology Department Honors & Awards Committee, which will make recommendations regarding award of "Graduating With Departmental Honors in Psychology" for excellence in the field of psychology.
+All students will be notified of the final outcome, which is ultimately determine by the Office of the Registrar and typically occurs the semester following graduation.
 This delay is because all grades earned in advanced psychology courses taken must be included in the aforementioned GPA calculation, and many students take advanced psychology courses through their final semester.

 Honors Course Work in Psychology

 Information in the PDF below ("Honors Course Work in Psychology") is intended to provide an overview of information regarding honors course work in psychology.
 For official college guidelines, students are directed to the "Honors courses" section of the current Brooklyn College Bulletin for Undergraduate Programs.

 There are two options for students to complete honors course work in psychology, as outlined in the PDF ("Honors Course Work in Psychology"):